neuland-ingolstadt/neuland.app/data-security.md

-# Rogue THI App Data Safety
+# Neuland App Data Safety
 TL;DR: Only you and the THI will have access to your password and other sensitive information.